SG Heidelberg-Kirchheim

-SG Heidelberg-Kirchheim is a German association football club from the Kirchheim district of the city of Heidelberg, Baden-Württemberg.
+Sportgemeinschaft Heidelberg-Kirchheim e.V., commonly known as SGK Heidelberg, is a German association football club from the Kirchheim district of the city of Heidelberg, Baden-Württemberg.
 The club's greatest success has been promotion to the Oberliga Baden-Württemberg on three occasions, in 1984, 1996 and 1998.
 It last played at this level in the 2000–01 season.

 The club has also qualified for the DFB-Pokal, the German Cup, on two occasions courtesy to North Baden Cup wins.